hdinkel/linuxcommandline/sphinx_intermediate/commandlinetools.rst

 -f       filename filename of the archive
 =======  ===================================

-.. note:: Don’t forget to specify the target filename.
+.. note:: Don't forget to specify the target filename.
-          It needs to follow the ``–f`` parameter.
-Although you can combine options like such: ``tar –czf archive.tar`` the order matters, so ``tar –cfz archive.tar`` will *not* do what you want...
+          It needs to follow the ``-f`` parameter.
+Although you can combine options like such: ``tar -czf archive.tar`` the order matters, so ``tar -cfz archive.tar`` will *not* do what you want...